Mining Research and Development Projects

 In addition, we are collaborating with research institutions to complete microbiological testing within the columns to enhance institutional knowledge of the inner workings of mine rock storage and tailings facilities.

-Project Champion: Miguel Jerome, B.Sc., G.Dip.
-Eng.
+Project Champion: Miguel Jerome, BSc, GDip Eng

-Miguel studied mechanical engineering and since joining Okane in 2016 has had the opportunity to work in a multidisciplinary role.
+Miguel Jerome studied mechanical engineering and has had the opportunity to work in a multidisciplinary role.
 He is involved in the management of the Perth laboratory, creating Standard Operating Procedures (SOPs), completing data management, and ensuring tests and processes are completed according to relevant practices.
 Miguel has site experience conducting routine inspections, maintenance, instrument installation, data collection and interpretation of performance monitoring data in Western Australia.
 He has extensive experience operating the ACLCs.
 Miguel believes that R&D is an important aspect of work at Okane.
 Through R&D, we can improve our current processes and increase the efficiency and productivity of our projects, which ultimately helps reduce operational costs.

 Okane is in the unique position of having collected 25 years of environmental data specific to the mining industry, representing climates all over the world.